The Company and its Management team work through other committees for the formulation and implementation of management policies.

 It is chaired by an AEV Executive Officer.
 The members are the AboitizPower President and Chief Operating Officer, the Government Relations Team Leaders, AboitizPower’s Regulatory Team Leaders, and the Chief Legal Officer.

-The Legal and Compliance Committee (LexCom) is formed to do the following:
+The Legal and Compliance Committee shall have the following duties and responsibilities:

 a.
 Serve as forum for sharing relevant information and best practices, and discussion of legal, regulatory and compliance issues and trends, practices, experience and research work.